SEO title tags are one of the most important aspects of on-page SEO.

 While there’s no hard and fast rule about the length of SEO titles, it’s generally recommended to keep them under 70 characters.

-This is because titles that are too long can get cut off in the SERPs, which can cause confusion for users.
+This is because title tags that are too long can get cut off in the search result, which can cause confusion for users.
 It can also make your title tag look spammy, which can hurt your website’s ranking.

-Aim for around 50-60 characters.
-This will give you enough room to include your primary keyword and other relevant keywords while still keeping your title short and sweet.
+So, when writing SEO title tags, aim for around 50-60 characters.
+This will give you enough room to include your primary keyword and other relevant keywords while still keeping your title tag short and sweet.

 4. Write with the reader in mind

 In addition to keeping search engine crawlers in mind, you also want to write SEO titles that are for the reader.
-This means making them descriptive and easy to understand.
+This means making your title tag descriptive and easy to understand.

 Remember, your title is often the first thing that people will see when they find your web page or blog post in the SERPs.
 So, you want to make sure it’s clear and concise so that readers know what they can expect from your content.

 A good way to do this is to think about what questions your target audience might have about the topic of your web page or blog post.
-Then, address those questions in your title.
+Then, answer those questions in your title tag.